KARYÛ SAWAEMON

 11th lunar month of 1722: Sawaemon played at the Naka no Shibai the role of Kokonoe Mansuke (in reality Takamatsu Chikaranosuke) in the kaomise drama "Odori Hotei", which was produced by Takeshima Kôzaemon II.

-11th lunar month of 1726: Sawaemon plays at Kameya Kumenojô's theater (Kyôto) in the kaomise drama "Karanishiki Imose no Shitone".
+11th lunar month of 1726: Sawaemon performed at Kameya Kumenojô's theater (Kyôto) in the kaomise drama "Karanishiki Imose no Shitone".

-1st lunar month of 1727: Sawaemon's rank in the Kyôto hyôbanki, tachiyaku section, is jô-jô-(hanshiro)kichi (superior - superior - (half-white) excellent) [visual].
+1st lunar month of 1727: Sawaemon's rank in the Kyôto hyôbanki, tachiyaku section, was jô-jô-(hanshiro)kichi (superior - superior - (half-white) excellent) [visual].

-Winter 1727 ~ 1728: he definitively retires, taking the name of Karyû Jiemon and opening an incense shop in Edo in the district of Nihonbashi.
+Winter 1727 ~ 1728: he definitively retired, taking the name of Karyû Jiemon and opening an incense shop in Edo in the district of Nihonbashi.

 Comments:

-(*) The 2 sentences within double quotes are from Zoë Kincaid in "Kabuki, the Popular Stage of Japan"
+[2] The 2 sentences within double quotes were from Zoë Kincaid in "Kabuki, the Popular Stage of Japan".

 Karyû Sawaemon (left), Tamagawa Sennojô IV (center) and Fujikawa Buzaemon I (right) playing the roles of the karô Nanaura Satoemon, the kôshitsu Hiyoshi and Kagamiyama Kageyu in the kaomise drama "Chiyo no Ume Naniwa Kagami", which was staged in the 11th lunar month of 1719 in Kyôto